Energy from the sun

 A parabolic trough collector has a long parabolic-shaped reflector that focuses the sun's rays on a receiver pipe located at the focus of the parabola.
 The collector tilts with the sun to keep sunlight focused on the receiver as the sun moves from east to west during the day.

 Because of its parabolic shape, a trough can focus the sunlight from 30 times to 100 times its normal intensity (concentration ratio) on the receiver pipe, located along the focal line of the trough, achieving operating temperatures higher than 750°F.

-Parabolic trough linear concentrating systems are used in the longest operating solar thermal power facility in the world, the Solar Energy Generating System (SEGS), which has nine separate plants and is located in the Mojave Desert in California.
-The first plant, SEGS 1, has operated since 1984, and the last SEGS plant that was built, SEGS IX, began operation in 1990.
-With a combined electricity generation capacity of 354 megawatts (MW), the SEGS facility is one of the largest solar thermal electric power plants in the world.
+Parabolic trough linear concentrating systems are used in the longest operating solar thermal power facility in the world, the Solar Energy Generating System (SEGS).
+The facility, with nine separate plants, is located in the Mojave Desert in California.
+The first plant in the system, SEGS I, operated from 1984 to 2015, and the second, SEGS II, operated from 1985 to 2015.
+The last plant built, SEGS IX, with a electricity generation capacity of 92 megawatts (MW), began operation in 1990.
+The seven currently operating SEGS III-IX plants have a combined electricity generation capacity of nearly 357 MW, making them one of the largest solar thermal electric power facilities in the world.

 In addition to the SEGS, many other parabolic trough solar power projects operate in the United States and around the world.
 The three largest projects in the United States after SEGS are

 - Mojave Solar Project: a 280 MW project in Barstow, California